techlead-shootorder/automation/packages/docs/pages/guide/installation.md

 docker compose up
 ```

-✌️ That's it; you have Automatisch running.
+✌️ That's it; you have automatisch running.
 Let's check it out by browsing [http://localhost:3000](https://localhost:3000)

 ### Upgrade with Docker Compose

-If you want to upgrade the Automatisch version with docker compose, first you need to pull the main branch of Automatisch repository.
+If you want to upgrade the automatisch version with docker compose, first you need to pull the main branch of automatisch repository.

 ```bash
 git pull origin main